ds26gte/pregexp/INSTALL.md

-Alternatively, if your Scheme dialect is either PLT Scheme, Gauche, Guile, or Scsh, you can exploit your dialect's module facility.
+Alternatively, if your Scheme dialect is either PLT Scheme, Gauche, Guile, or Scsh, you can exploit your dialect’s module facility.
 A module-ized pregexp has two advantages:

-* It makes the interface to the pregexp code cleaner, as the module hides implementation details and avoids polluting the global namespace.
+• It makes the interface to the pregexp code cleaner, as the module hides implementation details and avoids polluting the global namespace.

-* Portions of the pregexp code are rewritten to take advantage of the dialect's extensions.
+• Portions of the pregexp code are rewritten to take advantage of the dialect’s extensions.

 Use the scmxlate package to